-What are fans attractive to?
+What are fans’s interest?
 Seeker Essential helps you with Automatic Tag!

 Which post really hits the fans’ preferences?
-I want to know if there are multiple types of fans of my page and how to distinguish them?
+I want to know if there are multiple types of fans who are interested in different contents of my page.

 Does likes and comments mean everything?
 In fact, knowing “who” interacted with your post is also very important!
 Now, you don’t need to open the list of likes and comments for each post and compare it.